peterj/workshop-material/istio/security/README.md

 1. If you make a request now, you will get an error:

 ```
-$ curl -H "Authorization: Bearer $token" http://localhost
+$ curl -H "Authorization: Bearer $token" http://localhost:8080
 RBAC: access denied
 ```

-Next, let's create a service role and binding that will only allow a token that have a field `foo` with the value `bar`:
+Next, let's create a service role and binding that allows a token that has a field `foo` with the value `bar`:

 ```
 cat << EOF | kubectl apply -f -